NamesNetworkNic/ambrose-black-and-clear-for-standard-notes-forked-edition/README.md

 # Ambrose Black and Clear-for Standard Notes Forked Edition

 A simple, ultra dark, and contrasty theme for Standard Notes.
-Forked from a very different stylistically theme, called [url:https://github.com/ntran/sn-theme-muteddark]MuteDark[/url] by Ntran
+Forked from a very different stylistically theme, called MuteDark by Ntran (https://github.com/ntran/sn-theme-muteddark).

 ## Installation